borisboev79/GrouMan-Front-End/README.md

 4. There is also an admin part where the admins can also access a list of all registered users of the app and modify or delete staff.
 5. The front end offers validation for all entered data, so that it is compliant with the specifics of cruise group business.

+It has been built with Vite.
+It is bundled with a practice server.
+Client is started from /client folder by terminal commands: npm install npm run dev

+Application will run on localhost:5173

+Server is started from /server folder by terminal command: node server.js

+Front end is also deployed to firebase and can be accessed to https://grouman-73a41.firebaseapp.com/